 Miles, 6-foot-4 and 217 pounds from Denver, was wearing a Broncos hat as he attended a street celebration.
 Stringfellow had the hat in his hand when it was grabbed from him and tossed in the direction of couches that had been set ablaze.
 Stringfellow, 6-foot-3 and 230 pounds, from Perris, CA., fought with the man.
 The scuffle was caught on a camera by a UW student photographing events, according to court documents.

 Stringfellow tried to take the camera, hitting her in the head in the process, which may have caused her to faint, court documents say.
 Stringfellow threw the lens of the camera, which had come loose, toward the fire.
 Stringfellow and Miles left while the student was carried into a nearby fraternity house, prosecutors contend.

 About an hour later, a man was walking his girlfriend home nearby and said Stringfellow and Miles approached them from a parked car and asked if he was a Seahawks fan.
 When the man said he was and that it “was a tough night to be a Broncos fan,” Stringfellow pushed him down and struck him, then gave chase when the man ran, hitting him again.
+Whether you want to shoot outdoor sports or underwater excursions, you’ll need a camera for action sports that’s tough and portable enough for the job.
 Witnesses said the players ran back to a car driven by a woman and took off.